Simon-Bertrand/ohlc-timeserie-db.rs/README.md

 <h3>Rules</h3>
 -A null sample can sees its data null but its timestamp cannot be undefined.
-The null state for a sample is defined without an empty timestamp.
+The null state for a sample is defined without an empty timestamp.<br />
 -Each inserted sample n2 after a sample n1, even if null, has to verify the fact ts2-ts1 = DEFAULT_STEP.
-Where DEFAULT_STEP is equal to <b>te</b>.
+Where DEFAULT_STEP is equal to <b>te</b>.<br />
 -Each binary block has a maximum number of write samples.
-Once exceeded, a new bloc is created.
+Once exceeded, a new bloc is created.<br />

 <h3>Encoding / Compression</h3>